 - If there is immediate danger, call the police or worksite security. - Reinforce your organization's accountability measures for abusers in the workplace, as outlined in your domestic violence policy (if you have one). - Be direct about what you have seen but avoid making judgments. - Point out that you are talking to the individual because you are concerned about both parties in the relationship (and any children they may have). - State that this behaviour needs to stop.
 Explain what actions your employee must take according to company policy and the consequences if such steps are not followed. - Refer your employee to professional, community, or workplace resources, such as your employee assistance program if one exists.
 Don't force the employee to seek help and don't argue about the abuse.
-Keep communication open and look for opportunities to help or connect them with community resources.
+Keep communication open and look for opportunities to help.
+(Visit www.worksafebc.com/domesticviolence for a list of resources.)